ErraticUnicorn/MOSH/README.md

 Running and Debugging Instructions
 ---
-Until we can figure out if there are viable and easy-to-use Git extensions for Visual Studio, we'll have to manually copy code into our local project folders and run it from there.
-To do that:

-1) If you haven't already done so, create a new project in Visual Studio (C#) and select the Monogame WindowsGL template (it should be visible after downloading Monogame at http://monogame.codeplex.com/)

-2) Download the source and assets from Github by either downloading as a ZIP or cloning to Desktop.
-Both options are on the right side of the Github website.
-Cloning is preferred; it should be possible after downloading Git for Windows at http://windows.github.com/ .
+1) Download Visual Studio 2012 or 2013 (if you have an earlier version you can try that, but I'm not sure how it'll work) at http://www.visualstudio.com/en-us/downloads/.
+VS Express is free; alternatively, you can go to DreamSpark (Microsoft's student thing) and get VS Professional for free.

+2) Download Monogame at http://monogame.codeplex.com/.
+You should have some new project templates for C# afterward.

+3) Download Git; I used Git for Windows at http://windows.github.com/.
+Now clone the repo to desktop.
+You can find this option on the right side of the repo webpage.
 Once you clone the repo, you can find it under Documents/Github/

-3) Copy the downloaded content into your newly created project in Visual Studio.
-Some files may be replaced.
+4) If you want, you can download some Git extensions for VS. I am using Visual Studio Tools for Git http://visualstudiogallery.msdn.microsoft.com/abafc7d6-dcaa-40f4-8a5e-d6724bdb980c, which works on VS 2012, but apparently is already included on 2013.
+Alternatively, you can just control Git using the command line or the GUI.

+5) Now start up Visual Studio and open the solution file found in the top level of your cloned MOSH repo.
+If you have an earlier version of VS, you probably cannot open it, so try opening the .csproj file in the SunsetHigh directory.

+6) Hopefully, the project will load fine.
+Try building and running it.
+If there are issues then email me.

+7) Congrats, now it works.
+You can start coding and committing.
+Please only commit when the game is in a stable state; otherwise create a new branch or something.

-4) The assets should be in the "Content" folder.
-Once they are copied, inspect their properties and change the "Copy to output directory" attribute to "Copy if newer."
+8) The assets should be in the Content folder.
+Please note that whenever you copy new assets into that folder, you MUST change the file's "Copy to output directory" attribute to "Copy if newer."
+Otherwise, you won't find the file when you're debugging the game.

-5) Build and run the project.
-Use "Game1.cs" as your sandbox for new features.
-When you need to commit code, copy your files back into the repo folder and use the GitHub GUI to commit and sync the changes.

-Importing NAudio (for background music)
+Adding references to other libraries
 ---
-In Visual Studio, go to Project->Add reference and find "naudio.dll" (which is in this repo under "Resources").
-NOTE: Do NOT get the NAudio release DLL from online, as that is an earlier version.
-Either try the one in this repo or build it from the source code.
-Email me if there are questions.
+In Visual Studio, go to Project->Add reference.
+From there, browse to find the libraries in the Resources folder.
+Currently, there are two such resources, NAudio.dll and Tiled.exe.

-BGMusic.cs should compile with the NAudio reference.
-Use its static methods to manipulate background music.
-When passing in a filename as a string, do include the file extension.

 Adding Warp to a .tmx File
 ---